baloise/gitopscli/docs/commands/create-pr-preview.md

-# create-preview
+# create-pr-preview

 The `create-pr-preview` command can be used to create a preview environment in your *deployment config repository* for a pull request of your *app repository*.
-You can later easily delete this preview with the [`delete-preview` command](/gitopscli/commands/delete-preview/).
+You can later easily delete this preview with the [`delete-pr-preview` command](/gitopscli/commands/delete-pr-preview/).

 You need to provide some additional configuration files in your repositories for this command to work.